A First-Order Approach To Accelerated Value Iteration: Introduction.

-MDPs have been studied extensively in the literature from an optimization perspective.
-In particular, analogous to our connection between gradient descent and value iteration, \cite{Puterman-PI} show that policy iteration can be reformulated as a variant of the Newton's algorithm in convex optimization. \cite{approx-newton-methods-MDP} and \cite{ref-e} consider approximate Newton's algorithm for policy search. \cite{protasov-PI} show that a variant of policy iteration has a global linear convergence rate, and a quadratic convergence rate when the current estimate is close enough to the optimal solution analogous to the convergence behavior of the Newton's algorithm (see \cite{boyd-2004}).
+\textbf{MDP algorithms through the optimization lens.} MDPs have been studied extensively in the literature from an optimization perspective.
+Recently, {\cite{wainwright2019stochastic} and \cite{sidford2018variance} have adapted the idea of \textit{variance reduction} to Q-learning and Value Iteration, leading to more sample-efficient algorithms.} Additionally, analogous to our connection between gradient descent and value iteration, \cite{Puterman-PI} show that policy iteration can be reformulated as a variant of the Newton's algorithm in convex optimization. \cite{protasov-PI} show that a variant of policy iteration has a global linear convergence rate, and a quadratic convergence rate when the current estimate is close enough to the optimal solution analogous to the convergence behavior of the Newton's algorithm.
 The connection between Newton's algorithm and policy iteration has been extended to the case of stochastic games (\cite{ref-d}).
-Moreover, \cite{operator-approach} draw a connection between the optimal value vector of a two-player stochastic game and a policy iteration algorithm for optimizing the max-min joint spectral radius of two sets of matrices.
-While these works also draw a formal connection between MDP algorithms and convex optimization, they do not suggest any modification of policy iteration based on this analogy.
-Our main contribution in this paper is to propose a new accelerated value iteration algorithm based on insights from first-order algorithms in convex optimization.
+Moreover, \cite{operator-approach} draw a connection between the optimal value function of a two-player stochastic game and a policy iteration algorithm for optimizing the max-min joint spectral radius of two sets of matrices.
+We refer the reader to \cite{vieillard2019connections} and \cite{grand2021convex} for reviews of the connections between MDP algorithms and the classical algorithms in convex optimization. }